jirs5/tracing-proxy/README.md

 ## Restarts

 tracing-proxy does not yet buffer traces or sampling decisions to disk.
-When you restart the process all in-flight traces will be flushed (sent upstream to Honeycomb), but you will lose the record of past trace decisions.
+When you restart the process all in-flight traces will be flushed (sent upstream to OpsRamp), but you will lose the record of past trace decisions.
 When started back up, it will start with a clean slate.

 ## Architecture of tracing-proxy itself (for contributors)

 Within each directory, the interface the dependency exports is in the file with the same name as the directory and then (for the most part) each of the other files are alternative implementations of that interface.
-For example, in `logger`, `/logger/logger.go` contains the interface definition and `logger/honeycomb.go` contains the implementation of the `logger` interface that will send logs to Honeycomb.
+For example, in `logger`, `/logger/logger.go` contains the interface definition and `logger/OpsRamp.go` contains the implementation of the `logger` interface that will send logs to OpsRamp.

 `main.go` sets up the app and makes choices about which versions of dependency implementations to use (eg which logger, which sampler, etc.) It starts up everything and then launches `App`

 `app/app.go` is the main control point.
 When its `Start` function ends, the program shuts down.
 It launches two `Router`s which listen for incoming events.

 `route/route.go` listens on the network for incoming traffic.
 There are two routers running and they handle different types of incoming traffic: events coming from the outside world (the `incoming` router) and events coming from another member of the tracing-proxy cluster (`peer` traffic).
 Once it gets an event, it decides where it should go next: is this incoming request an event (or batch of events), and if so, does it have a trace ID?
-Everything that is not an event or an event that does not have a trace ID is immediately handed to `transmission` to be forwarded on to Honeycomb.
+Everything that is not an event or an event that does not have a trace ID is immediately handed to `transmission` to be forwarded on to OpsRamp.
 If it is an event with a trace ID, the router extracts the trace ID and then uses the `sharder` to decide which member of the tracing-proxy cluster should handle this trace.
 If it's a peer, the event will be forwarded to that peer.
 If it's us, the event will be transformed into an internal representation and handed to the `collector` to bundle spans into traces.

-`collect/collect.go` the collector is responsible for bundling spans together into traces and deciding when to send them to Honeycomb or if they should be dropped.
+`collect/collect.go` the collector is responsible for bundling spans together into traces and deciding when to send them to OpsRamp or if they should be dropped.
 The first time a trace ID is seen, the collector starts a timer.
 If the root span (aka a span with a trace ID and no parent ID) arrives before the timer expires, then the trace is considered complete.
 The trace is sent and the timer is canceled.
 If the timer expires before the root span arrives, the trace will be sent whether or not it is complete.
 Just before sending, the collector asks the `sampler` for a sample rate and whether or not to keep the trace.
 The collector obeys this sampling decision and records it (the record is applied to any spans that may come in as part of the trace after the decision has been made).
 After making the sampling decision, if the trace is to be kept, it is passed along to the `transmission` for actual sending.

-`transmit/transmit.go` is a wrapper around the HTTP interactions with the Honeycomb API.
+`transmit/transmit.go` is a wrapper around the HTTP interactions with the OpsRamp API.
 It handles batching events together and sending them upstream.

 `logger` and `metrics` are for managing the logs and metrics that tracing-proxy itself produces.